-Stacking capability ICX 7650 Additional information Reconfigurable ports Supported The rear-module command can be used to change stacking port speeds or to reconfigure stacking ports as uplink ports and vice versa.
+Stacking capability ICX 7650 Additional information NOTE The third number in the set is the maximum number of ports in a stacking trunk.
+One indicates stack-port only.
+Reconfigurable ports Supported The rear-module command can be used to change stacking port speeds or to reconfigure stacking ports as uplink ports and vice versa.
 NOTE Valid-stack-port sets are specific to stacking port speed settings and cannot be reconfigured.
 Stack trunks Supported 2 X 40-Gbps bidirectional trunks are supported on ports 1/3/1 to 1/3/2 and ports 1/3/3 to 1/3/4.
 NOTE When stacking port speed changes, existing stacking trunk configuration may be removed.
-Refer to Configuring an ICX 7650 trunk manually on a non-production system on page 127 and Configuring an ICX 7650 stacking trunk on a live system on page 129.
-Linear-topology trunks For 100-Gbps: stack-trunk x/3/1 to x/3/2 For 40-Gbps: stack-trunk x/3/1 to x/3/4 Refer to Support for two-unit stack linear- topology trunks on page 36 for more information.
-Hitless switchover and hitless failover Supported Refer to Hitless stacking on page 171.
+Refer to Configuring an ICX 7650 trunk manually on a non-production system on page 130 and Configuring an ICX 7650 stacking trunk on a live system on page 132.
+Linear-topology trunks For 100-Gbps: stack-trunk x/3/1 to x/3/2 For 40-Gbps: stack-trunk x/3/1 to x/3/4 Refer to Support for two-unit stack linear- topology trunks on page 34 for more information.
+Hitless switchover and hitless failover Supported Refer to Hitless stacking on page 159.
 License requirements Premium Layer 3, MACsec Static routing and RIP are the only Layer 3 protocols available without a license.
 All other Layer 3 protocols require a Premium Layer 3 license.
 A separate license is required for MACsec.
 Refer to the Ruckus FastIron Software Licensing Guide for more information.
-Configuration options Manual and automatic, including stack interactive-setup and zero-touch provisioning Refer to Stack construction methods on page 56.
+Configuration options Manual and automatic, including stack interactive-setup and zero-touch provisioning Refer to Stack construction methods on page 43.
 Access methods TFTP, SCP Software images, boot images, and signatures can be downloaded to a stack using TFTP and SCP.
 Refer to the Ruckus FastIron Software Upgrade Guide for more information.
-Stacking commands All stacking CLI is available on the ICX 7650 unless otherwise noted on the command reference page.
+Stacking commands All stacking CLI is available on ICX 7650 devices unless otherwise noted on the command reference page.